Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Kaeon FUSION for Beginners/README.md

 Computer programming means giving a computer a set of instructions to perform.
 To write these instructions you need a programming language, which is sort of a comprimise between something a person can understand and something a machine can understand.
-If you are indeed a newcommer to the world of programming, the good news is the options for your first language are vast.
+If you are indeed a newcomer to the world of programming, the good news is the options for your first language are vast.

 ## Why Kaeon FUSION?